awainverse/awainverse.github.io/content/talks/mlo/_index.md

 ##### Abstract

-We identify several examples of distal metric structures and examine several consequences of distality, such as the existence of distal cell decompositions, in each.
-These results include joint work with Itaï Ben Yaacov and with Diego Bejarano.

-One class of examples starts with finding a metric structure whose automorphism group is the group of increasing homeomorphisms of the unit interval.
-We will discuss some properties of this structure and extrapolate to other models of its theory, which we call “dual linear continua.”

-Another source of examples includes real closed metric valued fields.
-These give rise to a notion of ordered metric structure, providing a viewpoint to study o-minimality in continuous logic.
+In continuous logic, there are plenty of examples of interesting stable metric structures.
+On the other side of the SOP line, there are only a few metric structures where order is relevant, and order appears in a different way in each of them.
+In this talk, joint work with Diego Bejarano, we present a unified approach to linear and cyclic orders in continuous logic.

+We axiomatize these theories, and find generic completions in the ultrametric case, analogous to the complete theory DLO.
+We study some expansions of these theories, including real closed metric valued fields, from this perspective, and characterize which expansions of metric linear orders should be considered $o$-minimal.